tysthom/Brawlers-Paradise/README.md

 Whether you're aiming for a realistic fight to the death or prefer more chaos with environment interaction, "Brawler's Paradise" delivers endless excitement and possibilities for every fighting game enthusiast.

 # Getting Started
-Download the files and locate the folder that says "Brawler's Paradise Game".
-Once open, locate the "Brawler's Paradise" Application and launch it.
+Download the files, extract, and locate the folder that says "Brawlers-Paradise-main".
+Once open, locate the "Brawler's Paradise Game" folder and open it.
+Finally, launch the "Brawlers Paradise" Application to play.
+Controller required to play properly.